richriscunha/Exitent/README.md

 # Exitent

 Exitent is a light-weight Exit Intent detection library.
-Use Exitent to detect if someone is leaving your sight and will fire several events.
+Use Exitent to detect if someone is leaving your site and will fire several events.

 ----------